FIFTH GRADE NEWS

 11 Ways to Help Your Child Prepare for Tests

-To help children prepare adequately for tests (whether teacher-made or standardized), you can do several things to provide support and create a positive test-taking experience.
+To help children prepare adequately for tests (whether teacher-made or standardized), you can do several things to provide support and create a positive test-taking experience.1.
+The best way to prepare for tests is to study, know the work, and take the right courses.

 2. If your child is nervous at test time, ask her teacher for tips on helping her relax.